Who can apply for a notice of marriage? Click to get info

 - proof of status/visa – (evidence of settled or permanent residence, a marriage or civil partnership visa or exemption from immigration control)

-If any of these documents aren’t in English, a translation of the documents will be required.
+If any of these documents are not in English, a translation of the documents will be required.

 The translation must be signed by the translator with their contact details and they must certify that it is a true translation.

-You must bring originals, we don’t accept photocopies.
+You must bring originals, we do not accept photocopies.

-If you've been divorced or widowed, please also bring:
+If you have been divorced or widowed, please also bring:

 - The decree absolute or final order